Cannonball Run II: Production

-Jaclyn Smith was originally meant to be the female lead Veronica but dropped out.
+Jaclyn Smith was originally meant to be the female lead, but dropped out.
 Hal Needham said that Smith was worried about his improvisational style: "I think she was scared to death to be up there against Burt and Dom.
 I don't want someone on the set that's gonna be that scared.
 So we went somewhere else".
-She was replaced by Shirley MacLaine.
+Her role was replaced by the Betty and Veronica duo, played by Marilu Henner and Shirley MacLaine respectively.

 Frank Sinatra agreed to do a cameo at the suggestion of Sammy Davis Jr. and Dean Martin.
 Needham wrote three versions of the script for him, ones where he would either work a week, two days, or a day.
 He picked the latter.
 He was paid $30,000 which he donated to charity.
 It was the first film he had made in three years and the first time he had reunited with Rat Pack members professionally or personally in three years.
 Needham says he turned up half an hour early and did his scene with minimal fuss.

 Part of the film was shot near Tucson, Arizona.
 To show the momentum of the race, the producers commissioned Ralph Bakshi to animate a cartoon sequence for the finale.